 Coyne's hand comes out of his pocket carrying all the coins he is carrying- Five cents - but in pennies!

 - "You committed a BONER, Joker!
 You were so busy forcing ME into a boner, you forgot you were committing one yourself!"

-- In Flashpoint, the Reverse Flash had suddenly appeared and began attacking Barry Allen while telling him that the reason this timeline exists was because Barry tried to save his mother from Zoom and suceeded, only to screw up the rest of the world..
+- In Flashpoint, the Reverse Flash has suddenly appeared and begun attacking Barry Allen while telling him that the reason this timeline exists was because Barry tried to save his mother from Zoom and suceeded, only to screw up the rest of the world..
 As he does, he tells him that, because how things are, Barry could never kill him lest he break time again.
-As he said that, he learns of a loophole too late as Thomas Wayne!Batman impales him with a sword.
+As he says that, he learns of a loophole too late as Thomas Wayne!Batman impales him with a sword.

-- In the Mickey Mouse comic, "Race To Death Valley", Mickey swipes a map out of Shyster's hand from a window, boasting "It's an old Shyster custom I learned from you!".
+- In the comic strip story "Race To Death Valley", Mickey swipes a map out of Shyster's hand from a window, boasting "It's an old Shyster custom I learned from you!".